 This online version of the Arizona Revised Statutes is primarily maintained for legislative drafting purposes and reflects the version of law that is effective on January 1st of the year following the most recent legislative session.
 The official version of the Arizona Revised Statutes is published by Thomson Reuters.

-33-1101 - Homestead exemptions; persons entitled to hold homesteads
+33-1101 - Homestead exemptions; persons entitled to hold homesteads; equity

 33-1101.
-Homestead exemptions; persons entitled to hold homesteads
+Homestead exemptions; persons entitled to hold homesteads; equity

-A. Any person the age of eighteen or over, married or single, who resides within the state may hold as a homestead exempt from attachment, execution and forced sale, not exceeding one hundred fifty thousand dollars in value, any one of the following:
+A. Any person eighteen years of age or over, married or single, who resides within this state may hold as a homestead exempt from execution and forced sale, not exceeding $250,000 in value, any one of the following:

-1. The person's interest in real property in one compact body upon which exists a dwelling house in which the person resides.
+1. The person's interest in real property in one compact body on which exists a dwelling house in which the person resides.

 2. The person's interest in one condominium or cooperative in which the person resides.

 3. A mobile home in which the person resides.